A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Introduction.

 Fig.~\ref{Fig.1} shows some of the typical subgraph structures (mainly 1-hop nodes with their edges ignored for easier reading) constructed by RIWS, where both balanced and imbalanced structures are covered.
 In comparison, subgraphs constructed by the original L-GCN tend to be extremely imbalanced (Fig.~\ref{Fig.1} (a)), while subgraphs generated via normal re-sampling approaches are all prone to having absolutely balanced structures (Fig.~\ref{Fig.1} (b)), both of which are biased, towards either imbalanced or balanced.
 The effectiveness of the RIWS strategy is demonstrated in both face clustering (MS-Celeb-1M) and clothes clustering (DeepFashion), where steady performance gains are obtained.

-In summary, this paper has three major contributions as below: \begin{itemize} \item[$\bullet$] imbalance problems in GCN-based linkage prediction tasks are studied for the first time, and a benchmark with imbalanced datasets is designed; \item[$\bullet$] typical re-sampling and re-weighting approaches for the imbalance problem in image classification are transferred to tackle the label imbalance problem in GCN-based linkage prediction task, with evaluations on their effectiveness and insightful analyses; \item[$\bullet$] a novel strategy named RIWS is proposed to tackle the problems of both imbalanced labels and biased graph representations by increasing the diversity of graph structures yet maintaining a balanced overall distribution on training samples. \end{itemize}
+In summary, this paper has four major contributions: (1) To the best of our knowledge, two levels of imbalance problems (imbalanced linkage labels and biased graph representations) in GCN-based linkage prediction tasks are studied for the first time.
+(2) A linkage-based Doubly Imbalanced Graph Learning (DIGL) framework for face clustering is proposed.
+(3) Typical re-sampling and re-weighting approaches for the imbalance problem in image classification are transferred to tackle the label imbalance problem in GCN-based linkage prediction task, with evaluations on their effectiveness and insightful analyses.
+(4) A novel strategy named RIWS is proposed to tackle the problems of both imbalanced labels and biased graph representations by increasing the diversity of graph structures yet maintaining a balanced overall distribution on training samples.